csrdelft/balins-adventure/readme.md

 ### Setting up

-1. **pyjade has some trouble with django 1.8**
+#### pyjade has some trouble with django 1.8
 This might fix it: `pip install --upgrade git+https://github.com/syrusakbary/pyjade.git`

-2. **How do I django???**
+#### How do I django???
 Django has EXCELLENT documentation: https://docs.djangoproject.com/en/1.8/

-3. **How can I CLI???**
+#### How can I CLI???
 By default IPython and Django extensions are installed, so you can `./manage.py shell_plus` to open a top-notch shell with autocomplete, colors, great debugging and all the models preloaded.

-4. **Migrations???**
+#### Migrations???
 Ain't it awesome?
 Remember these commands:

-     ./manage.py makemigrations # to generate new migrations based on model changes (CHECK!)
-     ./manage.py migrate # make db up to date ./manage.py migrate <appname> <000x> # migrate specific app to specific migration ./manage.py makemigrations --empty base # create new data migration for app base
+    python manage.py makemigrations # to generate new migrations based on model changes (CHECK!) python manage.py migrate # make db up to date python manage.py migrate <appname> <000x> # migrate specific app to specific migration python manage.py makemigrations --empty base # create new data migration for app base